35 of the Coolest French Fashion Brands Every Girl Should Know

 What to Buy: Bras, bras, bras.
 We know many ladies who swear by them, no matter their size.

 Style Notes: Founded in 1889 by Jeanne Lanvin, it has always been a source of fantastic eveningwear.
-Alber Elbaz stepped down in 2015, and the brand is now headed up by Bouchra Jarrar.
+Alber Elbaz stepped down in 2015, Boucha Jarrar replaced him but recently departed.
+The new creative director is Olivier Lapidus, a Balmain Homme alumni.

 What to Buy: A gown.
 Because you never know what you may get invited to next…